mne-tools/mne-cpp/applications/mne_scan/plugins/brainflowboard/README.md

 cd ..
 ```

-**BrainFlowBoard Plugin Setup:**
+## BrainFlowBoard plugin setup

 * After steps above make sure that you have brainflowboard uncommented in plugins.pro
 * Build MNE-SCAN application
-* BrainFlow has several dynamic libraries and JSON file which must be in your search path before you run BrainFlow based add, so you need to copypaste BoardController.dll DataHandler.dll and brainflow_boards.json to your executable folder from brainflow\installed\lib
+* BrainFlow has several dynamic libraries and JSON file which must be in your search path before you run BrainFlow based app, so you need to copypaste BoardController.dll DataHandler.dll and brainflow_boards.json to your executable folder from brainflow\installed\lib

+## BrainFlowBoard plugin UI

-* For information about inputs in BraiFlowBoard plugin widget use this [table](https://brainflow.readthedocs.io/en/stable/SupportedBoards.html)
+* You need to provide all inputs required for selected board and click 'Submit Params and Prepare Session' button.
+For information about inputs in BraiFlowBoard plugin widget use this [table](https://brainflow.readthedocs.io/en/stable/SupportedBoards.html)
+* After that you can start data streaming using play button
+* If you need to change board or other parameters click 'Release Session' button and create a new one.
+* [Optional] if you need to send config to a board, open setting widget and enter a config.